 Have a pep talk with yourself

-Places that you normally go to socialise, could be big triggers of smoking cravings but that doesn’t mean you will fail.
+Places that you normally go to socialise, could be big triggers of smoking cravings but that doesn’t mean you will fail in quitting smoking.
 Before leaving the house or in the car, be mentally prepared by saying aloud, “I’m a former smoker.”
 Or try, “I don’t smoke.
 I’m healthier and happier without cigarettes.”
 The main point is to remind yourself that you’re a former smoker and that you don’t need to light up anymore.

 Aim to have a social get-together where no smoking is involved